 Petitions for Degree Requirements

-Petitions for exceptions to degree requirements, with the exception of the University-wide Core Curriculum, are handled through the JSG Student Services Office.
-After meeting with the student, an academic adviser initiates the petition on the student's behalf and routes it to the appropriate faculty.
-The most common reason for petitioning is to request the substitution of transfer coursework for a specific degree requirement.
+Petitions for modifications to degree requirements, with the exception of the University-wide Core Curriculum, are handled through the JSG Student Services Office.
+Students must meet with an advisor to submit their petition before the 12th class day of the semester.
+An academic advisor initiates the petition on the student's behalf and routes it through the review process.
 Final decisions on all petitions are made by the Jackson School dean's office.

 Jackson School students are expected to attend all meetings of the classes for which they are registered.
 Students who fail to attend class regularly are inviting scholastic difficulty.
 In some courses, instructors may have attendance requirements; these should be made known to students during the first week of classes.
 With the approval of the dean, a student may be dropped from a course with a grade of F for repeated unexcused absences.

-Additional information on University Honors is available in General Information.
+Additional information on University Honors is available in the General Information Catalog.

 School Honors Program

 The Jackson School offers a departmental honors program to its majors.
 Students who wish to participate in the program should submit an application to the JSG Student Services Office when they have completed 60 semester hours of coursework, including at least 12 semester hours of upper-division coursework in geological sciences.
 The Jackson School of Geosciences Honors Program receives an increasing number of qualified applications each year and not all applicants are guaranteed acceptance.

 Minimum requirements for the completion of this program are:

 A cumulative University grade point average of at least 3.00, and a grade point average in geological sciences of at least 3.50,

 Geological Sciences 379H, with a grade of at least B-,